Kevin-CodeCrew/coding_concepts_sprint_1/Introduction_to_Git.md

 ![Git init and status Command Output](./img/git_status.gif)

 ### git add
-Next, Tell git that you want to start tracking those files with `git add .` command.
-The period means "add all untracked files from this directory, and any sub-directories".
+Next, Tell git that you want to start tracking those files with `git add -A` command.
+The `-A` means "add all untracked files from this directory, and any sub-directories".
 But be careful!
-Using the `add .` command means you're adding all untracked files.
+Using the `add -A` command means you're adding all untracked files.
+You can use a `.gitignore` file to exclude certain file types. `.gitignore` is discussed later in this module.

 Type `git status` again and notice the new messages that you now have 2 new files that are ready to commit.